lqc/thinkcspy/source/modules.rst

 will output the following::

-    What is the meaning of life, the Universe, and everything?
+    What is the meaning of Life, the Universe, and Everything?
     What is your quest?
     42
     To seek the holy grail.